-Steeped in the unique context of French Ontario and offered within the largest bilingual – English and French – university in the world, this pharmacy program will allow you to study in French while evolving in a bilingual environment.
-We also offer a research-oriented environment and a long history of health education experience in French as part of the uOttawa's PharmD program.
+Steeped in the unique context of French Ontario and offered within the largest bilingual – English and French – university in the world, your pharmacy program allows you to study in French while evolving in a bilingual environment.
+We also offer a research-oriented environment and a long history of health education experience in French as part of the PharmD program.

 At the leading edge of modern learning methods